dongjwOU/boot-camps/version-control/2_Remote.md

     $ git status

-we can see that our file is listed as `Unmerged` and if we look at `journal.txt`, we may see something like,
+we can see that our file is listed as `Unmerged` and if we look at `add_numb.py`, we may see something like,

     <<<<<<< HEAD
     """ This short program just adds numbers.
 Developed by John and Aleksandra."""